 “We had done so many things, we were going Elder Scrolls, Fallout, Elder Scrolls, Fallout… You have this Starfield game in your head, you sort of say, well, when?
 It can never be, you could say never.
 But look, we’re creatives, and it’s like we have to make this game, and this is the time.
 So Elder Scrolls 6 is going to have to wait a little bit.
 And plus, again, Elder Scrolls Online is doing so well, it’s so vibrant, that this is the time, both for us creatively and our audience”.

-Where Will The Elder Scrolls 6 Be Set?
+Where Will The Elder Scrolls VI Be Set?

 The game's location is a very important topic.
-Tamriel, also known as The Arena, the continent on which the Elder Scrolls is set in, is made up of several nations each with their own cultures, customs and lore so deep you start questioning your own reality.
+Tamriel, also known as The Arena, the continent on which the Elder Scrolls is set in, is made up of several nations each with their own cultures, customs and lore.

-This has led people to believe we’ll be heading back to High Rock and potentially Hammerfell.
-There was also a suggestion the land looked like it was flattened by a giant tidal wave, hinting it could be the lost island of Yokuda.
+Fans have tried guessing the location based on the small teaser trailer which showed high mountain peaks, a medieval-looking castle and a coastline.
+That's left people believing we’ll head back to High Rock and potentially Hammerfell.
+There was also speculation this land looked like it was flattened by a giant tidal wave, hinting it could be the lost island of Yokuda.

-Todd Howard confirmed the location has been decided by the team however so far none of that information has gone public.
+Todd Howard confirmed The Elder Scrolls VI's location has been decided by the team.
+However, none of that information has gone public yet.